SohamDoshi/OnlineSales.Ai_assignmnet/README.md

 To convert CSV file into data, made uses of pandas and openpyxl.workbook to genrate result into .xlsx file.

-Using pandas libary, manage to CSV data into python readable data, by using Merge and Groupby function from liabry
+Using pandas library, manage to CSV data into python readable data, by using Merge and Groupby function from library

 established relations between sheets and genrated desired output